mda9ish/chaotic-api/docs/docs/documentation.md

 ## Getting Started

-To begin with this API, let's start bt making our first API call to the server.
+To begin with this API, let's start by making our first API call to the server.

 ### Making an API Call